Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The Restaurant Revitalization Fund is a $25 billion grant program for restaurants and other food service businesses that have been affected by coronavirus outbreak-related shutdowns.

 Restaurants can apply for a total of $10 million — or $5 million per physical location — based on their revenue losses during the pandemic.
-Since it’s a grant, you don’t have to pay it back or apply for forgiveness, unlike previous coronavirus assistance programs.
+Since it’s a grant, you don’t have to apply for forgiveness, unlike previous coronavirus assistance programs.
 However, you’re technically required to repay any funds you don’t use for eligible business purposes by March 11, 2023.